 Funding: The Government will be co-funding 80% of the training allowance.

 (Subject to terms and conditions*)

 After confirmation, the company will sign a MOU with the NUS FinTech Lab to official join the NUS FinTechSG Program as our partnering company

 Frequently Asked Questions

-The NUS FinTechSG Programme is a traineeship program designed to enhance the competitiveness of the Singapore FinTech Industry.
-The program is jointly developed by National University Singapore (NUS) School of Computing (SoC) and AI Singapore, in consultation with experts in innovation and FinTech from UBS Bank, ATOS, RIPPLE, World Economic Forum, Bank of New York Mellon.
+The NUS FinTechSG Programme is a optional traineeship* program designed to enhance the competitiveness of the Singapore FinTech Industry.
+The program is jointly developed by National University Singapore (NUS) School of Computing (SoC) and AI Singapore, in consultation with experts in innovation and FinTech from UBS Bank, RIPPLE, World Economic Forum, Bank of New York Mellon (Fees may apply).

 The program structure by concept is as indicated below.